SteamClientHomebrew/Millennium/README.md

-$${\color{red} IMPORTANT\space NOTICE }$$
+> [!CAUTION]
-# YOU MUST USE STEAM STABLE UNTIL FURTHER NOTICE
+> ### YOU MUST USE STEAM STABLE UNTIL FURTHER NOTICE

-Steam has made some changes to the beta client which has messed up how themes work.
+> Steam has made some changes to the beta client which has messed up how themes work.
-As of now, you must use Steam stable in Settings -> Interface -> Beta.
+> As of now, you must use Steam stable in Settings -> Interface -> Beta.
-Support is coming, and will be released when steam beta becomes public (date is unknown and in the hands of Steam)
+> Support is coming, and will be released when steam beta becomes public (date is unknown and in the hands of Steam)

 <br>